GeeVooL/geevool.github.io/posts/install-r-tutorial-vscode-macos.md

    `/Applications`.
 You can use the following terminal command (paste and execute after downloading the file):
    `mv ~/Downloads/"Visual Studio Code.app" /Applications/`
-3. Open Visual Studio Code (either from Launchpad or `⌘CMD + SPACE` and type its name).
+3. Open Visual Studio Code (either from Launchpad or use `⌘CMD + SPACE` and type its name).

 ## 5. Install required extensions